 When to visit the Statue of Liberty

 As you need to take a ferry to visit the Statue of Liberty, and because there will be some queue, you need to make sure that you have chosen the right time to visit this fabulous sculpture.
-In this part of our guide to statue of Liberty we will give some tips about when to visit the attraction.
+In this part of our guide to the Statue of Liberty, we will give some tips about when to visit the attraction.

-For the beginning, try your best to plan your visit for some time with less crowd.
+In the beginning, try your best to plan your visit for some time with fewer crowds.
 As an example, during the period between April to September, that is the peak season of the attraction, there are some days that you need to stay in a queue for one or two hours just to get in the ferry.
 This problem exists during the Christmas and New Year’s holidays.

 The best time to visit the statue is the fall.
 In this season there is a moderate number of visitors to the statue, although New York City is lovely in that period.

 You can try to avoid weekends at any part of the year, as weekdays are less crowded and you have the chance to spend more time and take better photos with the amazing Statue of Liberty.
 There is also a special tip if you want to visit the place on weekends, try the Sunday mornings, a holiday that is not much crowded.